Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Abstract

 \section{Abstract}

 Hybrid morphology radio sources (HyMoRSs) are a rare subclass of radio galaxies that display a Fanaroff-Riley type I (FR I) morphology on one side of the central supermassive black hole (SMBH) and a type II (FR II) morphology on the other.
-These unique sources provide valuable insights into the physical mechanisms behind the FR dichotomy.
 In this study, we report the discovery of thirty-six new HyMoRSs, marking the largest collection of such sources in the southern sky to date, using data obtained from the MeerKAT absorption line survey (MALS).
-The identified HyMoRSs exhibit moderate radio luminosities, with a median value of \( 4.4 \times 10^{24} \, \mathrm{W\,Hz^{-1}} \) at 1.4 GHz, and are located within the redshift range \( 0.04<z<1.34 \).
-To gain further insights into their origin, we also investigate the mid-infrared properties and environments of their host galaxies.
+The identified HyMoRSs exhibit moderate radio luminosities in the range \(9.9 \times 10^{23}\) to \(5.7 \times 10^{25} \, \mathrm{W\,Hz^{-1}}\), with a median value of \(4.4 \times 10^{24} \, \mathrm{W\,Hz^{-1}}\) at 1.4 GHz, and are located within the redshift range \(0.04<z<1.34\).
+In this work, we show for the first time that the two lobes of HyMoRSs exhibit no statistically significant difference in their spectral indices.
+We also investigate the mid-infrared properties and environments of their host galaxies.
 Notably, nine out of the thirty-six sources are situated near the centers of galaxy clusters, including one with giant radio jets that extend over 811 kpc.
-Our analysis reveals that the majority of HyMoRSs are high-excitation radio galaxies (HERGs), hosted by actively star-forming galaxies that exhibit elevated star formation rates.
-Furthermore, our findings suggest that hybrid morphology may arise from FR II jets being deflected by a dense, cluster-like environment, along with orientation effects that make one jet appear FR I-like.
-As our candidates are selected through visual inspection of MALS radio maps, higher-resolution follow-up observations are still necessary to confirm the nature of their morphologies. \begin{doublespacing}
+Our analysis reveals that the majority of HyMoRSs are hosted by actively star-forming galaxies that exhibit elevated star formation rates.
+Furthermore, our findings suggest that HyMoRSs may arise from FR II jets being deflected by a dense, cluster-like environment, along with orientation effects that make one jet appear FR I-like.
+As our candidates are selected through visual inspection of MALS radio maps, higher-resolution follow-up observations are still necessary to confirm the nature of their morphologies.